fixme-lausanne/plumbum/README.md

     ./plumbum.py

-This will attempt to start the http and socket servers using a suitable backend.
-(Instructions on how to acces the server provided by command.)
+This will attempt to start the http and socket servers using a suitable configuration.
+The http server WON'T support load, you should go to apache as the default one is just a dev http.